aravindbc/Data-Analysis-Projects/McDonald’s Sales Dashboard/README.md

-## McDonald's Sales Dashboard using Microsoft Excel
+## McDonald's Sales Dashboard
-The "McDonald’s Sales Dashboard" project is a sales dashboard for McDonald's South American region.
+This is a sales dashboard for McDonald's South American region created in Microsoft Excel.
 It includes charts and visuals that track sales, profit, and customer satisfaction.

 #### Tools Used
 - Microsoft Excel: Data manipulation, analysis, and visualization.